-Uncontrollable factors (weather, pests, unpredictable biological processes, etc.) imply crop yield uncertainty, with the actual yields being known only after harvest.
+Unstable weather and the fact that organic farmers' use of soluble mineral fertilizers and of pesticides is prohibited imply crop yield uncertainty, with the actual yields being known only after harvest.
 Hence in the spring time the farmer is uncertain about the area of forage and grain needed to produce the necessary feed for the livestock.
 However, some decisions can be postponed until better information is available.
-Although adjustments can be made at any time, we assume for simplicity that the farmer will do the necessary adjustment only once during the year, in mid September.
-At that time, the type of crop growing season will be known, the grazing season is completed and the herd's indoor-season starts.
+Although adjustments can be made at any time, we assume for simplicity that the farmer will do the necessary adjustment only once during the year, in the mid of September.
+At that time, the type of crop growing season will be known, the grazing season is completed and the herd's indoorseason starts.
 The second-stage decisions allow us to model a response to the observed crop yields outcome.
 One set of second-stage (recourse) variables for each state of crop yields outcome is defined.
-Depending on earlier decisions and the seasonal condition, feedstuffs can be sold or purchased.
+Feed plans can be adjusted, depending on earlier decisions and the seasonal condition.
+Feedstuffs can be sold or purchased.
 Bulls can be sold or retained.
-The possibility to adjust the farm plan in response to uncertain intermediate outcomes of crop yields creates a case of embedded risk, as illustrated in the lower branch of Fig. 1.
+The possibility to adjust the farm plan in response to uncertain intermediate outcomes of crop yields creates a case of embedded risk, as illustrated in the lower branch of Figure 1.
 Embedded risk is modelled using discrete stochastic programming (Cocks, 1968; Rae, 1971).